Names of China: Qing

 Qing official Zhang Deyi once objected to the western European name "China" and said that China referred to itself as Zhonghua.
 However, the Qing established legations and consulates known as the "Chinese Legation", "Imperial Consulate of China", "Imperial Chinese Consulate (General)" or similar names in various countries with diplomatic relations, such as the United Kingdom and United States.
 Both English and Chinese terms, such as "China" and "Zhongguo", were frequently used by Qing legations and consulates there to refer to the Qing state during their diplomatic correspondences with foreign states.
+Chinese diplomat Zeng Jize's 1887 profile, "China: the Sleep, and the Awakening", originally published in the Asiatic Quarterly Review, was widely noticed in the West.
+Since the late 19th century, the Qing joined various international conventions in the name of "China", including (but not limited to) the First Geneva Convention, Hague Conventions of 1899 and 1907, and the Hague Convention on Hospital Ships.
 Moreover, the English name "China" was also used domestically by the Qing, such as in its officially released stamps since Qing set up a modern postal system in 1878.
 The postage stamps (known as in Chinese) had a design of a large dragon in the centre, surrounded by a boxed frame with a bilingual inscription of "CHINA" (corresponding to the Great Qing Empire in Chinese) and the local denomination "CANDARINS".